-KPMG

 Insights into the EBA outsourcing guidelines

 A KPMG Survey in the Financial Sector

-kpmg.com
+2022

+home.kpmg/be
-01. Introduction: EBA Outsourcing Guidelines The European Banking Authority (EBA) guidelines are, as such, not a revolution, but rather an evolution.
-Aiming for greater harmonization, they are applicable to all regulated banking institutions and provide a set of rules for all outstanding arrangements.
-The guidelines can be broken down into three major categories:

-1.1 Governance and control requirements How to have and maintain control at all levels of the organization: Aiming for a more holistic framework with proper documentation and policies should be the objective.
-The outsourcing Register could be an example of one feature that stands out.
-1.2 Lifecycle (or process) requirements This refers to the specific steps to be taken before entering, during and at the ending of outsourcing arrangements (including exit strategies/contingency plans).
-1.3 Third party risk management requirements Institutions are expected to identify, assess, monitor and manage all risks resulting from arrangements with third parties; regardless of whether they are considered outsourcing arrangements or not.
-Note: the risk assessment provisions in the guidelines apply to nonoutsourcing arrangements as well.
+1. Introduction: EBA Outsourcing Guidelines The European Banking Authority (EBA) guidelines are, as such, not a revolution, but rather an evolution.
+Aiming for greater harmonization, they are applicable to all regulated banking institutions and provide a set of rules for all outsourcing arrangements.
+The guidelines can be broken down into three major categories: Control and governance framework Outsourcing lifecycle management Third party risk management (TPRM) 1.1: Governance and control requirements How to have and maintain control at all levels of the organization: Aiming for a more holistic framework with proper documentation and policies should be the objective.
+The Outsourcing Register could be an example of one feature that stands out.
+1.2: Lifecycle (or process) requirements This refers to the specific steps to be taken before entering, during and at the ending of outsourcing arrangements (including exit strategies/contingency plans).
+1.3: Third party risk management requirements Institutions are expected to identify, assess, monitor and manage all risks resulting from arrangements with third parties; regardless of whether they are considered outsourcing arrangements or not.
+Note: the risk assessment provisions in the guidelines apply to non-outsourcing arrangements as well.

-To Summarize...
+To Summarize:

-The guidelines are more prescriptive than ever before (even with the principles of proportionally into consideration).
+The guidelines are more prescriptive than ever before (even when taking the principles of proportionality into consideration).
 Stricter rules apply to critical or important outsourcing functions than other arrangements.
-Specific requirements apply on policies, contracts, documentation, risk assessments, working with third country service providers and intragroup outsourcing.
-The guidelines have a direct and indirect impact on the regulated institutions, on the one hand, and on the service providers, on the other - not in scope directly.
+Specific requirements apply to policies, contracts, documentation, risk assessments, working with third country service providers and intra-group outsourcing.
+The guidelines also have a direct and indirect impact on the regulated institutions, on the one hand, and on the service providers, on the other - not in scope directly.